-Visual Management - Visualization as instruments for better processes
+Visual Management - Visualization as a tool for better processes

-We humans are in daily contact with visualizations.
-No matter whether advertising on billboards, traffic lights in traffic or display boards at the train station - visualization is part of everyday life and is sometimes perceived more, sometimes less consciously.
+We humans are in contact with visualizations every day.
+Whether it's advertising on billboards, traffic lights in the street or display boards at the train station - visualizations are part of everyday life and are perceived partly more, partly less consciously.

-However, they all have one thing in common: they convey information in the simplest, most comprehensible way possible.
+However, they all have one thing in common: they convey information in the simplest, most easily understandable way possible.
 After all, the human brain can process images more intensively than words.

 And it is precisely this ability that can actually be used in companies, can't it?
 Visual Management" deals with exactly this question and includes different approaches to the simple and understandable visual presentation of information.

 By definition, visual management is the use of visual aids to manage production processes and develop an understanding of what employees are doing.